 However, it is vital for you to let your healthcare providers know if you’re experiencing side effects like fatigue, depression, anxiety, insomnia, weight changes, neuropathy, or cognitive changes (often referred to as “chemo brain”).
 Even though these side effects are common in cancer survivors, they are largely treatable problems.
-And addressing these problems can actually help survivors tolerate treatment better in many cases.
-But these issues can’t be treated if your healthcare providers don’t know about them.
+Addressing these problems can help survivors tolerate treatment better in many cases.
+But these issues cannot be treated if your healthcare team doesn’t know about them.

 Seek out support.

 Another way to make sure your supportive care needs are being met is to join a support group.
-Having a peer support network can help reduce depression and anxiety and may encourage you to become more active in making treatment decisions, managing side effects, and talking to your doctors and nurses.
-Organizations such as the Cancer Support Community (CancerSupportCommunity.org) and local Gilda’s Clubs offer support groups and classes on nutrition, coping, and wellness free of charge to cancer survivors and family members.
+Having a peer support network can help reduce depression and anxiety and may encourage you to become more active in taking charge of your healthcare.
+Nonprofits like the Cancer Support Community (CancerSupportCommunity.org), as well as local cancer organizations, offer support groups, services, and wellness classes free of charge to cancer survivors and their families.

-Imerman Angels (ImermanAngels.org) is another organization that provides social support at no charge.
+Imerman Angels (ImermanAngels.org) is a support organization that offers social support to cancer survivors at no charge.
 This group matches newly diagnosed individuals with a “mentor angel,” a person who has fought the same disease, experienced the same treatment, and has flourished despite these challenges.
-Through in-person, telephone, or email conversations, mentors can walk you through what to expect after a cancer diagnosis and help support you along the way.
+Through in-person, phone, or online conversations, mentors can walk you through what to expect after a cancer diagnosis and help support you and your family members along the way.

-Cancer can be a challenging and scary experience.
+Cancer can be a challenging – and scary – experience.
 But there are many things you can do to help yourself.
-Getting the support you need will help you regain a sense of control and can significantly improve your quality of life.
+Getting the support you need can help you regain a sense of control and can greatly improve your quality of life.

-Dr. Timothy Pearman is a clinical health psychologist and director of the Supportive Oncology Program at the Robert H. Lurie Comprehensive Cancer Center in Chicago, IL.
-He is also a professor of Medical Social Sciences and Psychiatry & Behavioral Sciences at the Northwestern University Feinberg School of Medicine in Chicago.
+Dr. Timothy Pearman, a clinical health psychologist, is director of the Supportive Oncology Program at the Robert H. Lurie Comprehensive Cancer Center in Chicago, IL, as well as a professor of Medical Social Sciences and Psychiatry & Behavioral Sciences at the Northwestern University Feinberg School of Medicine in Chicago.

-This article was published in Coping® with Cancer magazine, January/February 2018.
+This article was published in Coping® with Cancer magazine, May/June 2021.